bc-marine-canvas/bc-marine-canvas/content/care-and-upkeep/canvas-repair.md

 ---
 description: "We do patches, zippers, fasteners, restitching, and more."
-slug: repairs
+slug: "repairs"
-title: Repairs
+title: "Repairs"
 featuredImage:
-  path: care-and-upkeep/panel-repair.jpg
+  path: "care-and-upkeep/panel-repair.jpg"
-  alt: Examining a damaged piece of an enclosure panel
+  alt: "Examining a damaged piece of an enclosure panel"
-type: care-and-upkeep
+type: "care-and-upkeep"
-layout: care-and-upkeep/single.html
+layout: "care-and-upkeep/single.html"
 ---

 If you need a repair, bring your canvas or upholstery by our shop, and we'll